rafisics/memorize-your-move/README.md

 You can jump over the obstacles also.
 But only for fixed times.

-You can see your present position anytime.
-But for each time of seeing, you will lose one of your life.
+You can see your present coordinate anytime.
+But for each time of seeing your game state, you will lose one of your life.

 If you go out of the bound, you will lose one of your life.